 God desires men and women to think soberly and candidly.
 They are to ascend to a higher and still higher grade, commanding a wider and still wider horizon.
 Looking unto Jesus, they are to be changed into His image.
 They are to spend their time in searching for the deep, everlasting truths of heaven.
-Then there will be nothing frivolous in their religious experience.-Id., Vol. 1, pages 171, 172.
+Ther there will be nothing frivolous in their religious experience.-Ibid., vol. 1, pp 171, 172.